ndhendrix/SV_lab_site/content/decision_sciences_ethiopia/welcome.md

   css_class:
 ---

-This resource pack was developed by Dr. Stéphane Verguet at the Center for Health Decision Science.
 The Disease Control Priorities-Ethiopia (DCP-E) project, sponsored by the Bill & Melinda Gates Foundation, brings evidence and methods of priority setting and health economics closer to policy decision-making in Ethiopia.